1. The name of the journal

 8. Peer review process

-Authors may suggest external reviewers that are qualified to peer review the manuscript, provided that they have not collaborated closely in the near past and that they are not from the same institution.
-Authors may also note peer reviewers who they would not prefer to review this paper.
-While the authors suggestions are taken into account, the Editorial Office reserves the right to handle double blind peer review at its discretion.
+Authors may suggest external reviewers who are qualified to peer review the manuscript, provided that they have not collaborated closely in the near past and that they are not from the same institution.
+Authors may also note peer reviewers whom they would not prefer to review this paper.
+While the authors' suggestions are taken into account, the Editorial Office reserves the right to handle double blind peer review at its discretion.
 Any manuscripts received for review will be treated as confidential documents.

-External peer reviewers are requested to report on the ethical aspects of the manuscript they are allocated to review and are requested to report also on the novelty, the impact, the statistical analysis, references and potential conflicts of interest.
-A specific peer review form is provided with closed and open based questions so as to rate the manuscript and provide comments.
+External peer reviewers are requested to report on the ethical aspects of the manuscript they are allocated to review and are also requested to report on the novelty, the impact, the statistical analysis, the references, and potential conflicts of interest.
+A specific peer review form is provided with closed and open-ended questions so as to rate the manuscript and provide comments.

 Reviewers are also requested to consider the following, should they proceed with a review for the journal:

-- According to COPE, reviewers are strictly suggested not to contact the authors directly without the permission of the journal.
+- According to COPE, reviewers are strictly advised not to contact the authors directly without the permission of the journal.

-- In case of active collaboration with the authors of a manuscript, reviewers are suggested to not proceed with a review as this raises concerns on potential conflict of interest and journal credibility may be at stake.
+- In case of active collaboration with the authors of a manuscript, reviewers are suggested not to proceed with a review as this raises concerns about potential conflict of interest, and journal credibility may be at stake.

 - Discrimination based on non-scientific criteria is clearly unacceptable (e.g. gender or nationality).